 Tocopherols were petitioned in 2012 by the Aquaculture Working Group for use in aquaculture livestock production.
 Tocopherols are a group of lipophilic phenolic antioxidants that occur naturally in a variety of plant species.
 Rich sources of naturally-occurring tocopherols include cereal grains, oilseeds, nuts, and vegetables (Burdock, 1997).
 The term "tocopherols" refers to structurally similar compounds that occur in nature in four forms: alpha-, beta-, gamma-, and delta-tocopherol (CIR, 2002).
 Tocopherols that are derived from plant products are often referred to as "mixed tocopherols" because the mixture contains all four forms of tocopherol (CIR, 2002).
-(TR lines 37-41) Per the petition, Tocopherols are intended to be used in organic aquaculture as an antioxidant added to aquatic animal feed (Aquaculture Working Group, 2012).
+(TR lines 37-41).
 Tocopherols are mixed with fish oil, fishmeal, and other feed ingredients to prevent oxidation of the polyunsaturated fatty acids present in the lipids and thereby protect the nutritional value of the feed.
 Polyunsaturated fatty acids are very susceptible to autoxidation when exposed to oxygen in the atmosphere (Tacon, 1992).
 During the process of lipid autoxidation, toxic degradation products are formed in the feed that may cause pathological changes in the fish (Hardy and Roley, 2000).
 Furthermore, oxidation destroys essential fatty acids in the feed, and consuming oxidized lipids may have deleterious effects on tissue levels of vitamins C and E. Finally, oxidation of the lipids in fish meal generates heat that is sometime sufficient to cause spontaneous combustion of feeds (Hardy and Roley, 2000).
+Tocopherols are considered essential for the health of aquatic animals

-Synthetic tocopherols are currently permitted for specific uses in organic livestock production and organic handling.
 Tocopherols are not specifically named in the National List as synthetic feed additives allowed for use in organic livestock production.
 However, mixed tocopherols are a source of vitamin E. Vitamins (used for enrichment or fortification when FDA approved) are included on the National List as synthetic ingredients allowed as feed additives in organic livestock production (7 CFR 205.603[d][3]).
 Tocopherols derived from vegetable oil are allowed for use as ingredients in or on processed products labeled as "organic" or "made with organic (specified ingredients or food group[s])" when rosemary extracts are not a suitable alternative (7 CFR 205.605[b])(TR lines 26-32).